-About a year ago I wrote two “best selling” blog posts about Micromanagement.
-They have been read by more than 14.000 people and are the most read blog posts at my blog, and they are still popular.
+A while ago I wrote two “best selling” blog posts about Micromanagement.
+They have been read by more than 78.000 people and are the most read blog posts at my blog, and they are still popular.
 So having a micromanaging manager seems to still be a problem.
 I wrote one about dealing with micromanagement and one about consequences of micromanagement.
 Enjoy.

 But where are you micromanager?